 What you eat can affect how your body functions from concentration during class to performing at your best during an athletic competition or a daily workout.
 To maintain optimal nutrition, eat a balanced diet full of a variety of healthy foods from all of the food groups.
 Don’t skip meals as it may lead to overeating later in the day.
 Keep in mind that all foods fit… yes, even that chocolate… just in moderation.
 Watch your portion sizes and learn the correct portion sizes for your favorite foods.

 These food and diet recommendations are very general and are meant for a healthy person with no major medical complications.
 For specific diet recommendations (for someone with diabetes, heart disease, high cholesterol, etc.) please visit with your health care provider or a Registered Dietitian.
-Students can make an appointment by contacting the Health Center at 847-735-5050.

 Choose whole grains at least 50% of the time.
 A whole grain product is one that uses the entire portion of the grain in its finished product therefore capturing all of the nutrition of the entire grain.
 Whole grains are rich in B vitamins essential for your nerve function plus they are high in fiber which causes us to feel full faster, helping to maintain a healthy weight.
 Carbohydrates are you bodies preferred source of energy.
 Examples of whole grains include: brown rice, whole wheat bread and oatmeal.